Shashi1024/Java/Notes/JVM.md

     - Threads that are currently running.

 - If an object is not reachable from any GC Root, it is considered garbage and eligible for collection.

+- ***Garbage Collection Algorithms***
+  - **Mark and Sweep**
+    - *Mark Phase* --> The GC traverses the object graph starting from GC Roots, marking all reachable objects as `live`.
+    - *Sweep Phase* --> The GC then iterates through the entire Heap, reclaiming memory from all unmarked (unreachable) objects.
+    - *Problem* --> this leads to fragmentation (free memory is scattered in small, non-contiguous blocks)

+  - **Copying**
+    - divides Heap into two equal  (semi spaces).
+    - During collection, it copies all live objects from the `from` space to the `to` space.
+    - After copying, the `from` space is completely cleared.
+    - eliminates fragmentation but needs twice the memory (half is almost always empty)

+  - **Mark and Compact (Mark-Sweep-Compact)**
+    - *Mark Phase* --> identifies `live` objects.
+    - *Compaction Phase* --> Moves all live objects to one end of the Heap, compacting the free space into a single contiguous block.
+    - *Advantage* --> provides address fragmentation
+    - but can be slower due to object Movement

+  - **Generational Garbage Collection**
+    - most of JVMs (like hotsopt) use this.
+    - it is based on `Generational Hypothesis`
+    - **Generational Hypothesis**
+      - *Most Objects are Short-Lived* --> Many objects are created, used briefly, and then become garbage (e.g., local variables, temporary objects).
+      - *Few objects are long-lived* --> A small percentage of objects survive for a long time (e.g., application configuration, long-lived data structures).

+    - to optimize GC, heap is divided into generations,
+      - **Young Generation**
+        - where new objects are initially allocated
+        - Typically divided into,
+          - ***Eden Space*** --> Most new objects are created here
+          - ***Survivor Spaces (S0 and S1)*** --> Objects that survive a minor GC in Eden are moved between these two spaces.

+        - ***Minor GC (Young GC)*** --> Occurs frequently. its efficient, it primarilly uses a copying algorithm and most objects in the Young Generation are expected to be Garbage.

+      - **Old Generation (Tenured Generation)**
+        - Objects that survive multiple Minor GCs (i.e., they are long-lived) are "promoted" or "tenured" to the Old Generation.

+        - ***Major GC (Full GC)*** --> less frequent than Minor GC.
+          - It cleans up the entire Heap (both Young and Old Generations).
+It's typically more expensive and can cause longer "Stop-The-World" (STW) pauses (where application threads are halted).

+- ***Common Garbage Collectors***
+  - `Serial GC`: Simple, single-threaded.
+Suitable for small applications.

+  - `Parallel GC (Throughput Collector)`: Multi-threaded Minor and Major GC.
+Designed for high throughput, but can have longer STW pauses.

+  - `CMS (Concurrent Mark Sweep) GC`: Aims to reduce STW pauses by performing most of its work concurrently with application threads.
+Deprecated in newer Java versions.

+  - `G1 (Garbage-First) GC`: A region-based, concurrent, and parallel collector designed for large heaps and multi-core processors.
+Aims to meet user-defined pause time goals.
+Default in recent Java versions.

+  - `ZGC / Shenandoah`: Low-latency, highly concurrent collectors designed for very large heaps (terabytes) with extremely short STW pauses.

+  (Try to elaborate these Garabage Collectors)

+## Destroying Objects

+### Garbage Collection (GC)
+Garbage Collection is the automatic process of freeing up memory on the heap by deleting objects that are no longer "reachable."

+* **What does "no longer reachable" mean?**
+    * The object has no active references pointing to it.
+    * All references to the object have gone out of scope (e.g., the method they were declared in has finished executing).
+* `static` objects are generally not eligible for garbage collection because they are tied to the class and exist for the program's entire lifecycle.

+* **`System.gc()`**
+    * This method **suggests** to the Java Virtual Machine (JVM) that now might be a good time to run the garbage collector.
+    * It does **not guarantee** that the GC will run.
+The JVM is free to ignore this request.

+* **Finalization (`finalize()` method)**
+    - The `Object` class has a `protected void finalize()` method.
+    * A method from the `Object` class that *might* be invoked by the garbage collector just before an object is destroyed, giving the object a chance to perform cleanup operations .
+    * It was intended for releasing non-Java resources (like file handles or database connections).
+    * Its execution is **unpredictable** (it might not run at all) and it has been **deprecated** in modern Java.
+    - *Allegations against `finalize()`*
+      - **Non-deterministic** --> no gurantee that it will be invoked.
+      - **Performance Overhead** --> add overhead and delay garbage collection.
+      - **Resurrection** --> An object can "resurrect" itself from garbage by making itself reachable again within`finalize()`, leading to complex scenarios.

+    - *Alternatives* --> `try-with-resources`

+***JVM Memory Management (Summary)***
+- *Class Loading* --> classes are loaded into method area (Static variables and bytecode reside here).

+- *Object Creation* --> `new` allocates Objects on Heap.
+Instance variables are part of Objects.

+- *Method Execution* --> each thread gets a stack for its method calls.
+Local variables and parameters live here.
+References on Stack (and method area) point to objects on Heap.

+- *Garbage COllection* --> monitors Heap, identifies and reclaims memory from unreachable objects.